JakobMie/nightlightstats/README.md

 # nightlightstats

-Night light satellite data can be useful as a proxy for economic activity in regions for which no GDP data are available (for example at the sub-national level) or for regions in which GDP measurement is of poor quality, for example in some developing countries (see e.g. Henderson et al., 2012).
+Night light satellite data can be useful as a proxy for economic activity in regions for which no GDP data are available, for example at the sub-national level, or for regions in which GDP measurement is of poor quality, for example in some developing countries (see e.g. Henderson et al., 2012).

 This package allows to perform calculations on night light satellite data and build databases for any given region using the function `nightlight_calculate`.
 Plots of the night lights in the desired area are also made very easy with `nightlight_plot`.

 You can either work with yearly DMSP data ranging from 1992 to 2013 (https://www.ngdc.noaa.gov/eog/dmsp/downloadV4composites.html - Image and data processing by NOAA's National Geophysical Data Center, DMSP data collected by US Air Force Weather Agency) or monthly VIIRS data beginning in Apr 2012 (https://eogdata.mines.edu/download_dnb_composites.html - Earth Observation Group, Payne Institute for Public Policy).
-The package (if desired) automatically downloads spatial data for any administrative level by country from GADM (https://gadm.org/data.html).
+The package (if desired) automatically downloads spatial data by country for any administrative level from GADM (https://gadm.org/data.html).

 At the time of writing, the yearly VIIRS data are not uploaded so the package does not process these data.
 Please contact the authors if you notice that this has changed.

 Note about the DMSP night light images: There are several versions of DMSP satellites.
 For some years, these versions overlap and there are two images available for a year. `nightlight_download` always downloads both.
 Then, for `nightlight_calculate` and `nightlight_plot`, the versions to be used will be chosen based on the timespan you input into the functions.
 If possible, a consistent version for your timespan will be chosen.
 If 2 consistent versions are available for your timespan, the newer one will be selected.
 If no consistent version is available, the newest version for each year will be chosen.
-A consistent version is generally desirable, since the light intensity scale is not consistently calibrated and the measured values could thus depend on the features of the satellite.
+You will be notified in the console about the version that was chosen for a year.
+A consistent version is generally desirable, since the light intensity scale is not consistently calibrated and the measured values could thus not be perfectly comparable across satellite versions (see e.g. Doll, 2008).

 ## nightlight_download